American Hero Astronaut John Glenn Interment At Arlington Cemetary On April 6, 2017: How To Watch Live

 Astronaut John Glenn will be interred at Arlington Cemetary on Thursday, April 6, 2017.
 These will be his final funeral rites and will be attended by his family and specifically invited guests.
 There will be a private service held at Old Post Chapel at 9 a.m., located on the western edge of the cemetery.
-Afterwards, this American hero will be laid in his final resting place.
+Afterward, this American hero will be laid in his final resting place.

 The United States Marine Corps will be providing a live stream of the event for those unable to attend the graveside gathering.
 The service will begin at 9:20 a.m.
 EST and run until approximately 10:35 a.m.
 EST. The stream will start at 9:20 a.m. and conclude at 11:00 a.m.